Mike Toglia Player Props: Rockies vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 26th in the league with a collective 8.1 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.50).
+- The Cardinals have a 4.54 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Cardinals allow the first-fewest home runs in baseball (106 total, one per game).
+- The Cardinals give up the fewest home runs in baseball (106 total, one per game).

-- Wainwright makes the start for the Cardinals, his 14th of the season.
-He is 3-5 with a 7.18 ERA and 34 strikeouts in 62 2/3 innings pitched.
+- Matz gets the start for the Cardinals, his 16th of the season.
+He is 2-7 with a 4.06 ERA and 87 strikeouts in 93 2/3 innings pitched.

-- The righty last pitched on Saturday against the Chicago Cubs, when he tossed six innings, allowing four earned runs while giving up seven hits.
+- The left-hander last appeared on Sunday against the Chicago Cubs, when he tossed six scoreless innings while giving up four hits.

-- The 41-year-old has a 7.18 ERA and 4.9 strikeouts per nine innings in 13 games this season, while giving up a batting average of .349 to opposing hitters.
+- The 32-year-old has put together a 4.06 ERA and 8.4 strikeouts per nine innings across 23 games this season, while giving up a batting average of .270 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.